 What this means is that there are some states which don’t treat single-member LLCs as sole proprietorships for tax purposes.

 Florida doesn’t have an individual state income tax and follows the federal treatment of single-member LLCs taxed as sole proprietorships.
-That means that type of business isn’t taxed at all in the state.
+That means this type of business isn’t taxed at all in the state.

 On the other hand, Texas doesn’t have a state income tax on individuals either but does require single-member LLCs that are federally taxed as sole proprietorships to file a franchise tax return (although up to certain earnings limits, no tax may be due).

 The revised franchise tax does not apply to…sole proprietorships (except the tax does apply to single-member LLCs filing as a sole proprietor for federal income tax purposes);…

 Similarly, Tennessee only taxes interest and dividends over $1,250 ($2,500 for married filing joint returns).
 However, even if you are a single member LLC taxed as a sole proprietor, you have to register to pay franchise and excise taxes:

 Entities disregarded for federal income tax purposes, except limited liability companies whose single member is a corporation, will not be disregarded for Tennessee franchise and excise tax purposes.

 These are just a few examples of how states do or don’t follow the federal government’s lead.

 Every state is going to be different so you need to pay attention to how yours operates.

 How to avoid state tax troubleTax advice found online needs to be taken with a grain of salt & lots of verification.Click To Tweet